-CHART 7.4.1 LAC EMPLOYEE SURVEY RESULTS COMPARED WITH FEDERAL GOVERNMENT
+CHART 7.4.1 LAC BIENNIAL EMPLOYEE SURVEY RESULTS: FY 07-08

 ^{} In FY 07-08, we administered a new LAC employee survey whose questions are taken verbatim from a federal government survey.
 For a more detailed explanation of the indexes, see page 18.
+We will next administer this survey in FY 09-10.